tcoulter/etherbot/README.md

 ### Running

-After properly configuring Etherbot, you can either run `npm start`, or calling hte file directly:
+After properly configuring Etherbot, you can either run `npm start`, or calling the file directly:

 ```
 $ ./etherbot.es6